OpenMDAO/POEMs/POEM_004.md

 The fundamental difference between the proposed `SplineComp` and the existing `StructuredMetaModelComp` are as follows:

 * `StructuredMetaModel` is used when the user has a known set of x and y training points on a structured grid and wants to interpolate a new y value at a new x location that lies between those points.
-For this component, the user needs an array of training points for each input and output dimension; generally, these remain constant. `StructuredMetaModel` can be used for multi dimensional design spaces, whereas `SplineComp` is restricted to one input.
+For this component, the user needs an array of training points for each input and output dimension; generally, these remain constant. `StructuredMetaModel` can be used for multi-dimensional design spaces, whereas `SplineComp` is restricted to one input.

 * `SplineComp` is used when a user wants to represent a large dimensional variable as a smaller dimensional variable.
 The smaller dimension is represented by its x and y values which are called control points.
 The larger dimension consists of the interpolated points.
-Typically the x location of the control points and the interpolated points is known, and the y value at the interpolated point is calculated for each new y at the control point.
+Typically, the x location of the control points and the interpolated points is known, and the y value at the interpolated point is calculated for each new y at the control point.

 With these difference in mind, we crafted the new SplineComp API to have a similar workflow to the StructuredMetaModel Component.